RCA: Region Conditioned Adaptation for Visual Abductive Reasoning: Our VAR Model

-\textbf{Dual-Contrastive Loss}: Both the clue $\boldsymbol{c}$ and inference $\boldsymbol{f}$ are positively relevant to visual $\boldsymbol{J}$.
+\textbf{Dual-Contrastive Loss}: Both the clue $\boldsymbol{c}$ and inference $\boldsymbol{h}$ are positively relevant to visual $\boldsymbol{I}$.
 More specifically, the former is literally equivalent, while the latter is causally related to the visual hints.
 Although their relations are in different forms, we can still deploy a Dual-Contrastive Loss, including one for ``\textit{vision-clue}'' pair and the other for ``\textit{vision-inference}'' pair (Fig. \ref{fig:loss_dual}), to regress visual features toward two textual targets.
+We use CLIP text tower $\mathcal F_{\text{txt}}$ to extract features for clue $\boldsymbol{c}$ and inference $\boldsymbol{h}$.
+We use \Cref{eq:vis_combo} to extract visual feature $f_{\boldsymbol{I}}$ for the observation $\boldsymbol{I}$.
+The mathematical process is present in Equations (\ref{eq:dc_comp})-(\ref{eq:dc_enc}).